A Pathway to Better Mental Wellbeing

 Welfare Rights

-A specialist service offering one-to-one guidance around benefits tribunals, mandatory reconsiderations, and assessment support.
+A specialist service offering one-to-one guidance around benefits tribunals, mandatory reconsiderations.

 The Durham Mental Wellbeing Alliance is unable to support with some needs such as medication, transport, emergency housing, personal and home care, accessing secondary services or Occupational Health, or interventions from a social care provider.
 However, we will provide advice and signposting where possible.